Poet Robert Farnsworth to address Bates College convocation

 Bates is welcoming 494 new first-year students and 17 transfer students this fall.
 According to the college’s admissions office, 87 percent of the new students graduated in the top fifth of their high school class.
 New students have residences in 33 states and 32 foreign countries, from Bangladesh to Vietnam.

 More than 10 percent of the new students are U.S. students from underrepresented minority groups, 5 percent are international students and 4 percent are citizens of both the United States and another country.
 First-generation-to-college students make up 8 percent of the entering class.

 Some 1,717 students are expected on campus this fall, with another 155 in Bates-sponsored programs off-campus, including 22 in the Bates Fall Semester Abroad Program in Austria, 17 in the Bates Fall Semester Abroad Program in China, 129 on junior semester abroad programs and 23 in junior year abroad programs.

-Tags: 2006 Convocation Address, faculty speakers, Rob Farnsworth, The Frost Place.
+Tags: convocation, faculty speakers, Rob Farnsworth, The Frost Place.